bradmcgo/WiiStream/README.md

   - Select the partition named "WII-LINUX-NGX" (usually the middle partition).
   - Click 'Expand', follow the prompts, select 'Expand Now', and wait for completion.
     - Ignore the prompt about 'reinit your bootloader'.
+  - Remove the SD card from your PC.

 ### 3. Wii Setup
 - Connect a USB keyboard to the back of the Wii, using the USB port at the bottom when the Wii is horizontal.